Explore the high trails and mountain towns of the Italian Dolomites, with our great range of walking tours.

 Europe's most majestic mountains

 With their explosive shapes and unique colours, the Dolomites are arguably the most stunning mountains in the world; they are certainly the crown jewels of the Alps.
 At every turn you are stopped in your tracks by their sheer magnificence.
-The Dolomites are a paradise for walking holidays, whether you are a high level trekker, moderate hiker or idyllic stroller, not to mention flower lover, artist, photographer, Via Ferrata climber or an all-round alpine enthusiast.
+They are a paradise for Dolomites walking holidays, whether you are a high level trekker, moderate hiker or idyllic stroller, not to mention flower lover, artist, photographer, Via Ferrata climber or an all-round alpine enthusiast.
 Or, if you simply seek out an idyllic alpine retreat.

 Our centre-based walking holiday in the dolomites is located located in one of the prettiest valleys, where unspoilt Tyrolean villages bewitch you with their wood-rich chalets and picturesque churches in a landscape of wildflower-strewn pastures, while the colossal natural monuments, which are the Dolomites, tower above you like castles of rock, which soar to the sky as if frozen in mid-explosion.